Let’s Talk About Subsidies

 Why do we have subsidies?

-Governments use subsidies to encourage someone to produce something that is good for society, but that there’s not enough money in for them to do it on their own.
-In the energy industry there are essentially two types of subsidy: one paid to electricity generators who produce clean green electricity, meaning they’re helping to reduce greenhouse gas emissions and avoid dangerous climate change; and one paid to generators to make sure there are enough power stations around to keep the lights on (these get paid even if the power stations aren’t actually running).
+Governments use subsidies to encourage someone to produce something that is good for society, but where there’s not enough money in for them to do it on their own.
+In the energy industry there are essentially two types of subsidy: one that is paid to electricity generators who produce clean green electricity, that reduces greenhouse gas emissions and helps avoid dangerous climate change; and one that's paid to generators to make sure there are enough power stations around to keep the lights on (these get paid even if the power stations aren’t actually running).

 Which kinds of energy receive a subsidy?

 The short answer is pretty much all of them – from wind turbines and solar panels to gas generators and nuclear power stations.
 There’s often a lot of talk in the media about subsidies paid to renewables, but less focus on subsidies for other types of generators.
 This coming winter, payments will go to almost all existing power stations on the UK electricity system – whether they are coal, gas, diesel or old nuclear power.
 Any new fossil fuel plant built will also get a subsidy, as will the new nuclear power station at Hinkley Point in Somerset when it’s completed – click here to read why Hinkley C is a bad deal.

 This is a really tricky one.
 In a simple sense, because subsidies on energy are paid for through energy bills, they put bills up.
 But, investing in renewable energy generation is getting cheaper all the time, and having more renewables on the system actually helps to bring the cost of energy down in the long run.

 The total impact on bills of payments to existing coal, gas, diesel, and nuclear power plants is even less clear, but we think that bill-payers’ money would be far better spent on building the sorts of power stations we need for the future, rather than paying money to old-fashioned power stations that will have no place in the intelligent energy system of the future.